ultrakicks/CPSC4900Repo/README.md

 # CPSC4900Repo
-This repository was created to have a cohesive card game application with four different version of solitare and was a project for a class.
+This repository was created to have a cohesive card game application with four different versions of solitare and was a project for a college course.